Mary Peters (athlete): Early life and education

-Peters was born in Halewood, Lancashire, but moved to Ballymena (and later Belfast) at age eleven when her father's job was relocated to Northern Ireland.
-She now lives in Derriaghy, within the Lisburn and Castlereagh district, just outside Belfast.
+Peters was born in Halewood, Liverpool and attended HuntsCross primary school, later living at 5 Mere Avenue in Alkrington, where she went to primary school.

+She moved to Ballymena (and later Belfast) at the age of eleven when her father's job was relocated to Northern Ireland.
 As a teenager, her father encouraged her athletic career by building her home practice facilities as birthday gifts.
 She qualified as a teacher and worked while training.

 Athletics career

 After Ballymena, the family moved to Portadown where she attended Portadown College.
-The headmaster Donald Woodman and PE teacher Kenneth McClelland introduced her to athletics with Mr McClelland her first coach.
+The headmaster Donald Woodman and the PE teacher Kenneth McClelland introduced her to athletics, McClelland being her first coach.
 She was head girl of the school in 1956.

 In the 1972 Summer Olympics in Munich, Peters competing for Great Britain and Northern Ireland and won the gold medal in the women's pentathlon.
 She had finished 4th in 1964 and 9th in 1968.
 To win the gold medal, she narrowly beat the local favourite, West Germany's Heide Rosendahl, by 10 points, setting a world record score.
-After her victory, death threats were phoned into the BBC: "Mary Peters is a Protestant and has won a medal for Britain.
+After her victory, a death threat was phoned into the BBC by a man with an Irish accent: "Mary Peters is a Protestant and has won a medal for Britain.
 An attempt will be made on her life and it will be blamed on the IRA ...
 Her home will be going up in the near future."
 But Peters insisted she would return home to Belfast.
 She was greeted by fans and a band at the airport and paraded through the city streets, but was not allowed back in her flat for three months.
 Turning down jobs in the US and Australia, where her father lived, she insisted on remaining in Northern Ireland.

-In 1972, Peters won the BBC Sports Personality of the Year award.
-"Peters, a 33-year-old secretary from Belfast, won Britain's only athletics gold at the Munich Olympics.
+In 1972, Peters won the BBC Sports Personality of the Year award: "Peters, a 33-year-old secretary from Belfast, won Britain's only athletics gold at the Munich Olympics.
 The pentathlon competition was decided on the final event, the 200m, and Peters claimed the title by one-tenth of a second."

 She represented Northern Ireland at every Commonwealth Games between 1958 and 1974.
-In these games she won 2 gold medals for the pentathlon, plus a gold and silver medal for the shot put.
+In these games she won two gold medals for the pentathlon, plus a gold and silver medal for the shot put.

 After athletics

-Peters became a Trustee of The Outward Bound Trust in May 2001 and is Vice-President of the Northern Ireland Outward Bound Association.
+Peters became a Trustee of The Outward Bound Trust in May 2001 and is vice-president of the Northern Ireland Outward Bound Association.
 She is also Patron of Springhill Hospice in Rochdale, Greater Manchester.
+She now lives in Derriaghy, within the Lisburn and Castlereagh district, just outside Belfast.